Rocco2300/maze-generator/README.md

 This is a backtracking maze generator I remade, the original project was quite convoluted and badly written, so I took the time to make it a better project for me to learn.

-It is made in c++, it uses iterative backtracking using a stack and it uses a heap allocatted grid structure, so that means that all the mazes can be as large as you want.
+It is made in c++, it uses iterative backtracking using a stack and it uses a heap allocated grid structure, so that means that all the mazes can be as large as you want.

 This program can produce any shape of maze, any combination of w*h and also you can add obstacles to change the shape of the maze however you want.